b-lukaszuk/BS_wJ_eng/contents/stem_and_leaf.md

 First, we initialize an empty `Dict` (`counts`) that will hold our result.
 Next, we brake each number (`for num in nums`) into `stem` and `leaf` parts.
-If the `counts` already contains such a `stem` (`haskey(counts, stem)`), then we add the `leaf` to the vector of already existing leafs (`push!(counts[stem], leaf)`).
+If the `counts` already contains such a `stem` (`haskey(counts, stem)`), then we add the `leaf` to the vector of already existing leaves (`push!(counts[stem], leaf)`).
 Otherwise (`else`), we add a `leaf` as a 1-element vector (`[leaf`]) for a given `stem`.
 Finally, we return the `counts`.